ISISComputingGroup/ibex_developers_manual/doc/client/design_docs/Opening-an-OPI-Outside-of-a-Synoptic.md

 ## Names

 The suggested name for this is 'Device Screens'.
-We will change the terminolgy currently used in the synoptic from 'Component' to 'Device' too, for consistency (this avoids ambiguity with a component as part of a configuration).
+We will change the terminology currently used in the synoptic from 'Component' to 'Device' too, for consistency (this avoids ambiguity with a component as part of a configuration).

 Other ideas for names were:
 * Component Viewer